agility/agility-cms-apps/README.md

 ### Apps built by Agility

 - [Cloudinary Images and Videos](https://github.com/agility/agility-cms-apps/tree/main/cloudinary) - Connect your Cloudinary account to Agility and select images and videos.
+- [Block Editor (JSON)](https://github.com/agility/agility-cms-apps/tree/main/block-editor) - Add rich blocks of content (including paragraphs, headings, images, quotes, and more) that are stored as JSON.

 ### Example Apps